pittsburghmodular/NullVentana/README.md

 - **GRAIN CROSSFADE** — the frame before each jump or loop-wrap is held and faded out over the new picture so cuts don't flash (0 = hard cut, default 150 ms).
 Capped at half the grain length for very short grains.

 **Grade** (per source)
 - **EXPOSURE / TEMPERATURE / SATURATION / SHADOWS / MIDTONES / HIGHLIGHTS** — a colour grade applied to that source alone, before it is mixed (the held frames used by GRAIN CROSSFADE are graded too).
 Each source has its own grade, so the camera can be cool and desaturated while video B is warm.
 Everything at neutral costs nothing.
+- **TINT COLOR / TINT AMOUNT** — a colour gel over this source alone: pick a hue (the readout takes on the colour) and how strongly the layer is pushed toward it.
+The tint is luma-normalised, so moderate amounts recolour without darkening.
+It is baked into the same per-source lookup as the grade, so it costs nothing extra.
-The same six controls appear in OUTPUT GRADE for the whole picture.
+- The same eight controls appear in OUTPUT GRADE for the whole picture.

 **KEY** (per source)
 A keyer like the one on a video mixer: the chosen colour or brightness is cut out of this layer and the layers beneath show through the hole.